waldecifreitas20/SIGEQ_API/README.md

  - 204 : Sucess, but response does not have body
  - 400 : Invalid request
  - 401 : Not authorized to reach that endpoint
+ - 404 : Url requested does not exist

 ERROR CODES SENT ON RESPONSES: